-Eligible employees may contribute up to 50% of their eligible pay, limited to an annual maximum of \$17,000 and \$16,500 in 2012 and 2011, respectively.
+Eligible employees may contribute up to 50% of their eligible pay, limited to an annual maximum of \$17,500 and \$17,000 in 2013 and 2012, respectively.
 Contributions may be limited to less than the maximum percentage of eligible pay to enable the Company to meet IRS discrimination regulations.
 The Company makes a matching contribution, except for Milton Bradley union employees, of 200% of the first 2% of the participants' eligible pay that they contribute per pay period, plus a 50% match of the next 4% of participants' eligible pay that they contribute per pay period up to a maximum matching contribution of 6% of a participant's eligible pay per pay period.
-During 2012 and 2011 the Company's matching contribution for Milton Bradley union employees was 45%, up to a maximum of 6% of a participant's eligible pay per pay period.
+During 2013 and 2012 the Company's matching contribution for Milton Bradley union employees was 45%, up to a maximum of 6%, of a participant's eligible pay per pay period.

 All eligible employees who have reached age 50 by the end of the calendar year are permitted to make additional pre-tax deferrals over and above the otherwise applicable limits.
 These additional deferrals are called "catch-up contributions".
 The Company does not make matching contributions on these catch-up contributions.
-Catch-up contributions may be made up to an additional \$5,500 for 2012 and 2011.
+Catch-up contributions may be made up to an additional \$5,500 for 2013 and 2012.

 Effective at the end of December 2007, the Company froze defined benefit pension benefits being accrued for its non-union employees in the Hasbro, Inc. Pension Plan in the United States.
 These pension benefits were replaced by additional employer contributions made to this Plan beginning in 2008.
-These additional contributions for non-union employees include an annual Company contribution equal to 3% of an employee's eligible yearly pay.
-In addition, for eligible employees who met certain requirements that were based on a combination of age and years of vesting service in the pension plan as of December 31, 2007, the Company makes an annual transition contribution ranging from 1% to 9% of an employee's eligible yearly pay.
-The annual transition contribution is effective for Plan years 2008 through 2012.
-During 2012 and 2011, these annual transition contributions totaled \$2,484,159 and \$2,913,753, respectively.
+These additional contributions for non-union employees include a discretionary annual Company contribution reflecting a percentage of an employee's eligible yearly pay.
+In addition, for eligible employees who met certain requirements that were based on a combination of age and years of vesting service in the pension plan as of December 31, 2007, the Company made annual transition contributions ranging from 1% to 9% of an employee's eligible yearly pay.
+Annual transition contributions were effective for Plan years 2008 through 2012.
+During 2012, the final annual transition contribution was made in the amount of \$2,484,159.